euxhenh/grinch/README.rst

 .. |PythonVersion| image:: https://img.shields.io/badge/python-3.10-blue
 .. _PythonVersion: https://pypi.org/project/scikit-learn/

-**grinch** is a Python library for single-cell data analysis aimed at reducing boilerplate code through the use of workflow 'config' files.
+**grinch** is a (under development) Python library for single-cell data analysis aimed at reducing boilerplate code through the use of workflow 'config' files.
 This encourages reproducibility, minimizes bugs, and allows the construction of complex pipelines with zero code written.

 The library was originally written to prevent overcrowding project directories with a myriad jupter notebooks and scripts, and replace them